bepetersn/aetna-assessment/README.md

     `run.js` contains several functions which relate to parsing its received arguments into arrays.
 I felt implementing this functionality was merited in part because the specification requested that this program accept a non-quoted format of arrays (which bash does not).

     Additionally, there is validation logic for the array format itself in `run.js`.
-    It's not clear to me if `JSON.parse` or other essential functionality for parsing the arrays might be susceptible to attacks (I found that some people suggest related libraries might be), so validating the array contents seemed like a small thing to do to mitigate risk.
+Validating the array contents seemed like a smart thing to do to mitigate uncertainty in terms of the program's runtime behavior.

+    Hopefully, this pre-processing doesn't contradict the exercise requirements where you said that "the function [itself] should be invoked from command line".